ethannicholas/panda-old/docs/statements.md

     }

 **IMPLEMENTATION NOTE**: Currently the only "collection" type is `Array`.
-Array will eventually implement the not-yet-existing `List` interface, and other collections will be supported in the `for ... in` loop.
+Array will eventually implement the not-yet-existing `ListView` interface, and other collections will be supported in the `for ... in` loop.
 We will also eventually detect addition / removal of entries while looping and raise a `SafetyError`.